software-mansion/react-native-gesture-handler/docs/docs/components/swipeable.md

 ### `renderRightActions`

-method that is expected to return an action panel that is going to be revealed from the right side when user swipes left.
+Method that is expected to return an action panel that is going to be revealed from the right side when user swipes left.
 This map describes the values to use as inputRange for extra interpolation:
 AnimatedValue: [startValue, endValue]